Onwrikbaar/NeoDK/README.md

 2. It is fairly easy for non-programmers to create, share and improve routines to be played on stereostim setups.
 Currently there is no way to achieve the same for pulse-based e-stim devices.
 This project aims to (eventually) bridge that gap.

 ### Disclaimer
 NeoDK is experimental, recreational, educational hardware and software.
 It comes with absolutely no warranty of any kind.
-Its designs are free to use - under the conditions set forth in its [License](LICENSE.txt).
+Its designs are free to use - under the conditions set forth in its [Licence](LICENSE.txt).
 Using the designs -in original or modified form- implies acceptance of any and all associated risks and liabilities.

 ### How (not) to use NeoDK
 - Use it entirely at your own risk.